Tax Scams / Consumer Alerts

 Scam emails are designed to trick taxpayers into thinking these are official communications from the IRS or others in the tax industry, including tax software companies.
 These phishing schemes can ask taxpayers about a wide range of topics.
 Emails can seek information related to refunds, filing status, confirming personal information, ordering transcripts and verifying PIN information.

-When people click on these email links, they are taken to sites designed to imitate an official-looking website, such as IRS.gov.
 The sites ask for Social Security numbers and other personal information, which could be used to help file false tax returns.
 The sites also may carry malware, which can infect people's computers and allow criminals to access your files or track your keystrokes to gain information.

 For more details, see:

-- IR-2016-28, Consumers Warned of New Surge in IRS Email Schemes during 2016 Tax Season; Tax Industry Also Targeted
+- Consumers Warned of New Surge in IRS Email Schemes during 2016 Tax Season; Tax Industry Also Targeted

 For more information, visit the IRS's Report Phishing web page.